-To take barometric pressure readings Use (B) to select the Barometer Mode (BARO), as shown on page
+Use (B) to select the Barometer Mode (BARO), as shown on page E-30.

-- PBARO will appear on the display, indicating that barometric pressure reading is in progress.
-The results will appear on the display after about one second. - about one second.
-After a barometric pressure reading operation is started, the watch will take readings every five seconds for the first three minutes, and then every two minutes after that. - To restart a reading operation from the beginning, press (a).
+BARO will appear on the display, indicating that barometric pressure reading is in progress.
+The results will appear on the display after about one second.

+After a barometric pressure reading operation is started, the watch will take readings every five seconds for the first three minutes, and then every two minutes after that.

+To restart a reading operation from the beginning press (A)

+- To restart a reading operation from the beginning, press (a).
 The watch will return to the Timekeeping Mode automatically if you do not perform any operation for about one hour after entering the Barometer Mode.